-- Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm if they work regularly or closely with children - Behaved or may behave in a way that indicates they may not be suitable to work with children.
-(Part 4 para 355 KCSiE 2022)
+- Behaved in a way that has harmed a child or may have harmed a child. - Possibly committed a criminal offence against or related to a child. - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm if they work regularly or closely with children. - Behaved or may behave in a way that indicates they may not be suitable to work with children.
+(KCSiE 2023 at Para 355).

-We will respond as set out in the following paragraphs 21.3 - 21.5
+We will respond as set out in the following paragraphs.

-21.1 Action on receiving or identifying an allegation or concern
+21.1 Action on receiving or identifying an allegation or concern.